A Living Wage = A Human Right

 An alliance of trade unions and campaigners that has calculated a living wage across Asia.

-The work of the Clean Clothes Campaign is supported by the European Union under the European Instrument of Democracy and Human Rights (EIDHR).
-The contents of this website are the sole responsibility of the Clean Clothes Campaign and can in no way be taken to reflect the views of the European Union.
+The work of the Clean Clothes Campaign is supported by the European Commission, through DG Developement and Co-operation - EuropeAid.
+The contents of this website are the sole responsibility of the Clean Clothes Campaign and can in no way be taken to reflect the views of the European Union or the European Commission.